 Have you noticed that your Himalayan Salt Lamp has gotten dirty, but you’re afraid to clean it?
 Not to worry, I’ll show you the easiest way to clean your Himalayan Salt Lamp.

-It looked almost like it has collected all of the dust in the room and tried to soak it up in the salt.
-That makes sense since Himalayan Salt Lamps are supposed to reduce allergy symptoms.
+It looked almost like it has collected all of the dust and debris in the room and tried to soak it up in the salt.

 I wanted to clean it, but I wasn’t sure how.
 Did I use a cleanser?
 Just water?
 No liquid?
 Here’s what worked for me.